Tauke190/Intro-to-Interactive-Media/Assignments/april 05/README.md

 ````

 ### Discoveries
-1. I discovered how to use understand morsecode
+1. I discovered how to use and understand morsecode
-2. I discovered how to use use the mapping function and use the analog read
+2. I discovered how to use  the mapping function and use the analog read
 3. I discovered how to use serial monitor for analog signals.
 4. I discovered how to use other senors.